liyiming-serif/liyiming-serif.github.io/README.md

 Fetching JSON:
 --------------
 Run fetch_data.json: `node fetch_data.js <version> <offset>`
 You'll need to manually check that count >= player_quest entries in order to get the entire dataset.
-Go to the server site and increase the offset until you there's no more data sets: `http://gdiac.cs.cornell.edu/cs4154/fall2017/get_data.php?game_id=771&version_id=4&offset=<PLAY WITH THIS VALUE>`
+Go to the server site and increase the offset until you there's no more data sets: `http://gdiac.cs.cornell.edu/cs4154/fall2017/get_data.php?game_id=771&version_id=<ver num>&offset=<ADJUST THIS VALUE>`
-fetch_data.json will return the json data in `data.v<version>.json`
+fetch_data.json will return the json data in `data.json`

 Event-driven Logging:
 ---------------------